Srđan Spiridonović

-Srđan Spiridonović (Srdjan Spiridonovic, Срђан Спиридоновић; born 13 October 1993) is an Austrian professional footballer.
-He plays as a left winger for Kauno Žalgiris.
+Srđan Spiridonović (Srdjan Spiridonovic, Срђан Спиридоновић; born 13 October 1993) is an Austrian professional footballer who plays as a left winger.

 Career

 Born in Vienna into a family of Serbian descent, Spiridonović started his career at Austria Vienna.
 In summer 2014, he was signed by Italian Lega Pro club Vicenza.
 The club was accidentally selected to replace A.C.
 Siena in at the start of Serie B season.
 He wore no.11 shirt.
 On 29 January 2015 Spiridonović was farmed to Lega Pro club Messina in a temporary deal.
 His no.11 was also taken by Leonardo Spinazzola.
 In the next season he changed to wear no.20 shirt.

 On 28 August 2015 he was signed by Admira Wacker Mödling for free.

 Panionios

 On 29 August 2017, he joined Superleague Greece side Panionios for 3 years, days after being released from Admira.

-On 21 September 2017 he scored his first goal in 1-1 home win against PAS Giannina in the 2017–18 Greek Cup.
-Three days later he scored the third of four in a comfortable 4-1 win against AEL.
-On 14 October he opened the score in a dramatic 4-3 home loss against Olympiakos.
+On 21 September 2017 he scored his first goal in 1–1 home win against PAS Giannina in the 2017–18 Greek Cup.
+Three days later he scored the third of four in a comfortable 4–1 win against AEL.
+On 14 October he opened the score in a dramatic 4–3 home loss against Olympiakos.

-On 26 November, he scored the second goal giving the lead in a 2-2 home draw with rivals PAOK.
-On 9 December he scored in a 2-1 home win against Platanias.
+On 26 November, he scored the second goal giving the lead in a 2–2 home draw with rivals PAOK.
+On 9 December he scored in a 2–1 home win against Platanias.
 On 9 January 2018 he scored the only goal in an away Greek Cup win against OFI, which ensured his team's qualification for the quarter-finals.
-On 10 March 2018, Spiridonovic scored two second-half goals (48', 59') for experienced manager Michalis Grigoriou's team in a 2-2 home draw with Atromitos.
-On 29 April, Spiridonovic scored two second-half goals in a 2-1 away win against Platanias.
+On 10 March 2018, Spiridonovic scored two second-half goals (48', 59') for experienced manager Michalis Grigoriou's team in a 2–2 home draw with Atromitos.
+On 29 April, Spiridonovic scored two second-half goals in a 2–1 away win against Platanias.